addok/addok/docs/index.md

 ## Licence

-Addok is release under the WTFPL Licence.
+Addok is released under the WTFPL Licence.